nuralogix/dfx-demo-py/README.md

 List the available DFX Studies and retrieve the details of the one you want to use.

-Note: The DeepAffex Cloud organizes around the concept of Studies - a DFX Study is a collection of biosignals of interest that are computed in one measurement.
+Note: The DeepAffex™ Cloud organizes around the concept of Studies - a DFX Study is a collection of biosignals of interest that are computed in one measurement.